-- vi) Changes made for driver comfort. - vii) Changing wheels and tyres. - viii) Repair of genuine accident damage, as specified in Article 40.2u), including the replacement of assemblies containing such damaged parts. - ix) The aerodynamic set up of the front wing may be adjusted using the existing parts.No parts may be added, removed or replaced. - c) Only team members, officials and duly accredited television cameramen will be permitted in the pit lane. - 57.5 Unless asked to do so by the FIA, cars may not be moved from the fast lane whilst the sprint session or the race is suspended.
-A penalty in accordance with Article 54.3c) will be imposed on any driver whose car is moved from the fast lane to any other part of the pit lane.
+- vi) Changes made for driver comfort. - vii) Changing wheels and tyres. - viii) Repair of genuine accident damage, as specified in Article 40.2u), including the replacement of assemblies containing such damaged parts. - ix) The aerodynamic set up of the front wing may be adjusted using the existing parts.
+No parts may be added, removed or replaced. - c) Only team members, officials and duly accredited television cameramen will be permitted in the pit lane. - 57.5 Unless asked to do so by the FIA, cars may not be moved from the fast lane whilst the sprint session or the race is suspended.
+A penalty in accordance with Article 54.3c) will be imposed on Any driver whose car is moved from the fast lane to any other part of the pit lane will be arranged at the back of the line of cars in the fast lane in the order they got there.
+Any such cars will be permitted to leave the pit lane when the sprint session or the race is resumed but must re-enter the pit lane when the safety car returns and may join the sprint session or the race once the last car has passed the pit exit after the re-start (also see Article 58.11 58.12).